MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsubsection{No Adversarial Agent}

-We removed the adversarial agent to assess its impact on the model's robustness against sophisticated phishing attacks.
-As shown in Table \ref{tab:ablation_studies}, this removal led to a decline in the system’s ability to detect more advanced and evasive phishing emails.
+We removed the adversarial agent to assess its impact on the model's performance.
+This led to a decline in the system’s ability to detect more advanced and evasive phishing emails.
 The adversarial agent plays a key role in enhancing model resilience by generating deceptive, hard-to-detect phishing examples during training.
 Without this component, the model was exposed only to standard phishing patterns, limiting its capacity to generalize to more complex or novel attack strategies.
 Although the core detection capabilities remained intact, the model became more prone to misclassifying sophisticated phishing emails as legitimate.
 This highlights the critical role of adversarial training in fortifying the system against real-world threats and ensuring sustained effectiveness in the face of evolving phishing tactics.